-- No other activity can occur when part of the activity or the entire activity is under Direct Supervision when there is only one Teacher supervising. - The Supervision section of the relevant activity safety standards page in the Ontario Physical Activity Safety Standards in Education describes when parts of an activity are under Direct Supervision. - Where a Qualified Instructor(s) is providing the safety and initial skill instruction and monitoring for one activity and requires the Teacher to be present at that activity for management and direction. - An activity may be under Direct Supervision: - During the entire duration of the activity; - During the set up and take down of equipment; - During the safety and initial skill instruction; - During the performance/practice of the activity skill; and - When the activities transition from Direct Supervision to On-Site Supervision.
+- Direct Supervision: - Direct Supervision requires that the Teacher is physically present at the activity, providing visual and verbal oversight for management and direction of both, the activity and student safety. - Provisos: - No other activity can occur when part of the activity or the entire activity is under Direct Supervision when there is only one Teacher supervising. - The Supervision section of the relevant activity safety standards page in the Ontario Physical Activity Safety Standards in Education describes when parts of an activity are under Direct Supervision. - Where a Qualified Instructor(s) is providing the safety and initial skill instruction and monitoring for one activity and requires the Teacher to be present at that activity for management and direction. - An activity may be under Direct Supervision: - During the entire duration of the activity; - During the set up and take down of equipment; . - During the safety and initial skill instruction; - During the performance/practice of the activity skill; and - When the activities transition from Direct Supervision to On-Site Supervision.

-o In-the-Area Supervision:
+• In-the-Area Supervision: